 What you need to know about clogged milk ducts

 Clogged milk ducts, also called plugged or blocked milk ducts, are hard lumps or knots in the breast that are tender to the touch.
 Up to 20 percent of parents experience clogged milk ducts, and with the support of your International Board Certified Lactation Consultant (IBCLC), you’ll be back to pain-free feedings in no time.
-We consulted Chrisie Rosenthal, IBCLC about what causes clogged ducts and how to treat and prevent future clogs.
+We consulted Chrisie Rosenthal, IBCLC, PMH-C, for more information about clogged milk ducts.

 Causes of clogged milk ducts